csc-training/geocomputing/python/puhti/README.md

 # Overview

-These are examples on how to run Python processes in Puhti with different parallelisation libraries.
+These are examples on how to run **Python processes in Puhti** with different parallelisation methods.
 The examples are about calculating NDVI (Normalized Difference Vegetation Index) from the Sentinel red and near infrared bands.
-The reading, writing and calculation of NDVI are identical in the examples (with the exception of Dask example) and only the method of parallelisation changes (the code in the main function)
+The reading, writing and calculation of NDVI are identical in the examples (with the exception of the Dask example) and only the method of parallelisation changes (the code in the main function)

 Examples included here are